MR

 What is the Canada Greener Homes Grants Program?

 The Canada Greener Homes Grant is a program administered by the federal government to help reduce the cost of upgrading homes in Canada.
-The program aims at creating additional job opportunities for energy advisors while fighting climate change and expanding the green supply chains in the country.
+The program aims to create additional job opportunities for energy advisors while fighting climate change and expanding the green supply chains in the country.

 You can receive up to $5,600 tax-free payment under the Canada Greener Homes Grants program for the costs of energy-efficient renovations, expert advice and EnerGuide home evaluations and for retrofits.